The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Analysis: Mrs. Adebayo scores 100/100 with excellent income (4.5× rent requirement), long employment stability, outstanding previous landlord reference, and strong guarantor.
 Mr. Okafor scores 48/100—while he meets minimum income requirements (2.8× rent), his newer business, weaker references, and documentation delays make him higher risk.
 Objective scoring makes the decision clear and defensible.

 Highest score gets the property.
-Scoring removes emotion and ensures consistency.
+Scoring removes emotion and enforces consistency.

-Trusting your instincts (within legal bounds): If something feels wrong despite good documentation, investigate further before deciding.
+Trusting your instincts (within legal bounds): If something feels wrong despite solid documentation, investigate further before deciding.
 Gut feelings often detect subtle red flags you can't articulate.
-However, ensure instincts aren't based on illegal discrimination—feeling uncomfortable with someone because of their ethnicity is bias; feeling uncomfortable because they were evasive about employment is reasonable caution.
+However, confirm your instincts aren't rooted in illegal discrimination—discomfort with someone's ethnicity is bias; discomfort because they were evasive about employment is reasonable caution.

-Communicating decisions professionally: Accept the selected applicant in writing stating you're pleased to offer them the tenancy, next steps (lease signing, payment of fees, move-in date), and deadline for their response (usually 2-3 days).
+Communicating decisions professionally: Accept the selected applicant in writing, stating you're pleased to offer them the tenancy, outlining next steps (lease signing, payment of fees, move-in date), and setting a deadline for their response (usually 2-3 days).

 Reject other applicants professionally and promptly: "Thank you for your interest in the property.
 After careful consideration, we've selected another applicant whose profile better matches our requirements.
 We wish you the best in your housing search."
 No need to provide detailed reasons—this prevents arguments and protects your privacy.